 Fan Status Monitor with Firmware Control

-System health monitoring support provided by the BMC controller can check the RPM status of a cooling fan.
-The onboard CPU and chassis fans are controlled by IPMI Thermal Management.
+The system health monitoring support provided by the BMC controller can check the RPM status of a cooling fan.
+The onboard CPU and chassis fan speeds are controlled by IPMI Thermal Management.

 Environmental Temperature Control